 What are Emotional Support Animals?

-An Emotional Support Animal (ESA) is an animal that provides comfort and companionship to a person with a diagnosed mental health condition emotional support, comfort, or companionship.
+An Emotional Support Animal (ESA) is an animal that provides comfort, companionship, or emotional support to a person with a diagnosed mental health condition.
 ESAs must legally be prescribed by a licensed mental health professional such as a therapist or psychiatrist.
 Unlike service animals, ESAs are not required to be trained to perform specific tasks for individuals and are not granted access as widely as service dogs.

 People with ESAs are afforded rights under the Fair Housing Act, which requires landlords and property owners to make reasonable accommodation for a tenant with an ESA.
 The landlord can ask for a copy of the ESA letter, but they cannot (with few exceptions) refuse rental housing on the basis of the ESA or charge additional fees or deposits.
 Another law that protects owners of ESAs is the Air Carrier Access Act (ACAA), which allows people to fly with their ESA in the aircraft cabin if needed for their disability during the flight or at their destination.
 This law has caught public interest, as people have tried to fly with all kinds of ESA animals, from peacocks to pigs to turkeys.
 Airlines now have additional policies regarding submitting intention to travel with an ESA in advance, evidence of the animal’s basic training and basic health, etc.